-Table 2.4 provides age-sex-adjusted death rates for historical years and projected years, based on the assumed future rates of reduction by cause group.
+Table 2.4 provides age-sex-adjusted death rates4 for historical years and projected years, based on the assumed future rates of reduction by cause group.
 The age-sex-adjusted death rates presented in table 2.4 use the April 1, 2010, Census resident population as the standard population for the age-sex adjustment.

 Because reductions in mortality have differed widely by age in the past, the ultimate reductions in death rates vary by age group.
 Historically, reductions have been very rapid at the youngest ages.
 However, reductions at the oldest ages, ages 85 and over, have been very slow.
-For many
+For many years, the Trustees' assumptions have reflected the belief that neither of these extremes will persist indefinitely into the future.
+The Trustees' assumptions have reflected slower

-&lt;sup>2 If the starting level of annual reductions for a particular cause age-sex group is negative, then 75 percent of that starting level is assumed for the intermediate alternative.
+2 If the starting level of annual reductions for a particular cause age-sex group is negative, then 75 percent of that starting level is assumed for the intermediate alternative.

-&lt;sup>3 If the starting level of annual reductions for a particular cause age-sex group is negative, then 100 percent of that starting level is assumed for the low-cost alternative and 50 percent is assumed for the high-cost alternative.
+3 If the starting level of annual reductions for a particular cause age-sex group is negative, then 100 percent of that starting level is assumed for the low-cost alternative and 50 percent is assumed for the high-cost alternative.

-&lt;sup>4 The age-sex-adjusted death rate is the crude rate that would occur in the enumerated total population as of a specific date, if that population were to experience the death rates by age and sex observed in, or projected for, the selected year.
+4 The age-sex-adjusted death rate is the crude rate that would occur in the enumerated total population as of a specific date, if that population were to experience the death rates by age and sex observed in, or projected for, the selected year.